iterative/dvc.org/content/docs/user-guide/basic-concepts.md

 [internal directory](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory)
 used to store all data files outside of the Git repository.
 It's a local hard drive or external location.
 See `dvc cache dir`.

+### Remote Storage

+Storage location external to the DVC project, which is used to backup all or parts of the <abbr>cache</abbr>.
+See `dvc remote` for more details.

 ### Processing Stage